Frequently Asked Questions

 closed window for additional betting.

-shall be refunded.
+on that player shall be refunded.
 Wagers on players who forfeit shall be considered losses and no refunds issued.

-- If an error is made in bet payoff, the Chessgames Bookie reserves the right to correct any mistakes or to
+- If an error is made in bet payoff, the Chessgames Bookie reserves the right to correct any mistakes or to settle any

 - Accepted bets cannot be canceled or amended in any way, either by the player or by the Chessgames Bookie,